loverajoel/jstips/_posts/en/2016-xx-xx-Implementing-asynchronous-loops.md

     - en
 ---

-Let's try out writing an asynchronous function which prints the value of loop index every second.
+Let's try out writing an asynchronous function which prints the value of the loop index every second.

 ```js
 for (var i=0; i<5; i++) {